McMaster-Baby-Lab/handbook/pages/Research/researchAdv/nirs/nirsprocedure.md

 ### Capping

 **E2:**
-- Use a toy to distract participant’s attention
+- Use a toy to distract the participant’s attention
 - Collect the NIRS cap cables with the velcro on the cable belt

 **E1:**
-- Put the NIRS cap on participant
+- Put the NIRS cap on the participant
 - Make sure the cap is on the right spot and fasten the cap

 ### Testing